athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 1/Ahrkinos (3-4).md

     desc: "`pf2:1` Tail +13 (reach 10 feet)\n__Damage__  2d6 + 6 bludgeoning"

   - name: "Caustic Mucus"
-    desc: "`pf2:2` (acid,arcane) Ahrkinos spits a ball of caustic mucus up to a range of 50 feet that explodes in a 10-foot burst.
+    desc: "`pf2:2` (acid,arcane) Ahrkinos spits a ball of caustic mucus up to a range of 50 feet that explodes in a @Template[burst|distance:10].
 Creatures within the burst take 5d6 acid damage (DC 20 Reflex check save).
 Those that fail this save also take 1d6 persistent acid damage and take a -5-foot status penalty to their Speed.
 This Speed reduction ends with the persistent acid damage.\n\nAhrkinos can't use Caustic Mucus again for 1d6 rounds."

   - name: "Draconic Frenzy"
     desc: "`pf2:2`  Ahrkinos makes one fangs Strike and two tail Strikes in any order."